david-a-parry/vase/README.md

 ## INSTALLATION

 VASE requires python3.
 It has been tested with python 3.5 and 3.6.
+The modules 'pysam' and 'parse_vcf' from pypi are required and should be installed for you if following the instructions below.
+You may also wish to install biopython, which is required if you want to write directly to bgzipped output.

 To install the vase script to $HOME/.local/bin first clone this repository: